shivram1987/diffGrad/README.md

 ## Citation

-If you use this code in your research, we would appreciate a citation to the original [paper](paper.pdf)
+If you use this code in your research, please cite as:

       @article{dubey2019diffgrad,
       title={diffGrad: An Optimization Method for Convolutional Neural Networks},